shokinn/docs/docs/hardware/dell_xps_15_9560/dell_xps_15_9560_arch_linux_base.md

 ```
 Check the resulting file in `/mnt/etc/fstab` afterwards, and edit it in case of errors.

-Add the following at the end of the `/mnt/etc/fstab` configuration.
+Add the following at the end of the `/mnt/etc/fstab` configuration Adjust the 30G to the size of your /tmp partition.
 ```
-/dev/mapper/tmp		/tmp		tmpfs	defaults		0	0
+/dev/mapper/tmp		/tmp		tmpfs	defaults,size=30G		0	0
 /dev/mapper/swap	none		swap	sw			            0	0
 ```

 #### Modify `/mnt/etc/crypttab`